leamhowe/Ice-Speed-TS-Toolbox/README.md

     pip install --editable /path/to/cloned/polarstereo-lonlat-convert-py

-See the NSIDC gihub repositiory for more information.
+See the NSIDC github repositiory for more information.